Consumer Medicine Information

-Keep your medicine in a cool dry place where the temperature will stay below 25°C.
+Keep your medicine in a cool dry place where the temperature stays below 25°C.

-Do not store your medicine, or any other medicine, in the bathroom or near a sink.
+Do not store your medicine or any other medicine in the bathroom or near a sink.
 Do

-the car.
 Heat and dampness can destroy some medicines.

 Keep this medicine where children cannot reach it.

-A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.
+A locked cupboard at least one-and-a-half metres above the ground is a good place

-If your doctor tells you to stop taking this medicine or it has passed its expiry date, your pharmacist can dispose of the
+If your doctor tells you to stop taking this medicine or the expiry date has passed,

-What APOC-5FU Cream looks like
+What it looks like

 APOC-5FU contains 5% w/w (50mg/g) of fluorouracil as the active ingredient.

-It also contains the following inactive ingredients:
+It also contains the following:

 water – purified